RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 *Id.* at 826-827 (footnote omitted).

 In [*Ali v.
-Playgirl, Inc.,* (SDNY 1978),](http://scholar.google.com/scholar_case?case=1243301922700135667) Muhammad Ali, former heavyweight champion, sued Playgirl magazine under the New York "right of privacy" statute and also alleged a violation of his common law right of publicity.
+Playgirl, Inc.*](http://scholar.google.com/scholar_case?case=1243301922700135667) (SDNY 1978), Muhammad Ali, former heavyweight champion, sued Playgirl magazine under the New York "right of privacy" statute and also alleged a violation of his common law right of publicity.
 The magazine published a drawing of a nude, black male sitting on a stool in a corner of a boxing ring with hands taped and arms outstretched on the ropes.
 The district court concluded that Ali's right of publicity was invaded because the drawing sufficiently identified him in spite of the fact that the drawing was captioned "Mystery Man."
 The district court found that the identification of Ali was made certain because of an accompanying verse that identified the figure as "The Greatest."
 The district court took judicial notice of the fact that "Ali has regularly claimed that appellation for himself."

 In [*Hirsch v.
 S.C.
-Johnson & Son, Inc.,* (WI 1979),](http://scholar.google.com/scholar_case?case=15457477938614677085) the court held that use by defendant of the name "Crazylegs" on a shaving gel for women violated plaintiff's right of publicity.
+Johnson & Son, Inc.*](http://scholar.google.com/scholar_case?case=15457477938614677085) (WI 1979), the court held that use by defendant of the name "Crazylegs" on a shaving gel for women violated plaintiff's right of publicity.
 Plaintiff, Elroy Hirsch, a famous football player, had been known by this nickname.
 The court said:

 > The fact that the name, "Crazylegs," used by Johnson, was a nickname
 > rather than Hirsch's actual name does not preclude a cause of action.